Tamar Braxton: 1989-1998: Career beginnings and The Braxtons

-2000–2009: Tamar and label troubles
+1999–2009: Tamar and label troubles

-Later, Braxton met Christopher "Tricky" Stewart.
+In 1999, Braxton met Christopher "Tricky" Stewart.
 She recorded her solo debut album, Ridiculous, so-named for the many different musical styles on the album.
 The album spawned two buzz singles ("Let Him Go" and "Just Cuz") in hopes of garnering attention from the public eye; however, when the songs failed to gain impact on urban radio outlets, the album was pushed back and canceled.
 That same year, Braxton was featured on Sole's, "4 The Love of You."
-Instead of shelving the album, Dreamworks Records abandoned 3 old tracks, added new ones, and renamed it Tamar.
+Instead of shelving the album, DreamWorks Records abandoned 3 old tracks, added new ones, and renamed it Tamar.
 The lead single "Get None" was produced by Jermaine "J.D."
 Dupri and also featured rap verses from him as well as former Jay-Z protégée Amil.
 The song also included uncredited background vocals and songwriting by R&B singer Mýa.
 As soon as the song began to pick up airplay, Braxton announced the album would be released in early 2000, alongside a second single, "If You Don't Wanna Love Me".
-The album featured production from Missy Elliott, Tim & Bob, and Tricky Stewart, but still peaked at number 127 on the Billboard 200.
+The album featured production from Missy Elliott, Tim & Bob, and Tricky Stewart, and peaked at number 127 on the Billboard 200.
 When the album's second single failed to gain significant radio airplay, her label dropped her from their roster.

 In 2001, Braxton's previously unreleased song "Try Me" appeared on the soundtrack album for the film Kingdom Come.
-She also began to work alongside her sister Toni Braxton in a number of songs and music video cameos, including the video for "He Wasn't Man Enough."
+She also began to work alongside her sister Toni Braxton in a number of songs and music video cameos, including the video for "He Wasn't Man Enough".
 She performed, co-wrote and sang background vocals on songs for Toni's albums, The Heat (2000), Snowflakes (2001), More than a Woman (2002), Libra (2005) and Pulse (2010).
-When her sister launched her Las Vegas revue Toni Braxton: Revealed, Braxton again sang backup until she was replaced by singer Sparkle.
+When her sister launched her Las Vegas revue Toni Braxton: Revealed, Tamar again sang backup until she was replaced by singer Sparkle.

-By 2004, Braxton was signed to Tommy Mottola's reactivated Casablanca Records and began work on her second album.
-A "Grindin'"-influenced single, "I'm Leaving," was released with a guest appearance from Bump J. alongside promotional remixes featuring Sheek Louch, Styles P. and Ali Vegas.
+By 2004, Braxton was signed to Tommy Mottola's reactivated Casablanca Records and had begun work on her second album.
+A "Grindin'"-influenced single, "I'm Leaving", was released with a guest appearance from Bump J. alongside promotional remixes featuring Sheek Louch, Styles P. and Ali Vegas.